malevolentninja/Dash-Projects/Html-CSS-Javascript/PROJECT_FOUR_BUILD_A_CSS_ROBOT/Readme.md

 # Four: Build a CSS Robot

-1. Foot , torso and Brain
+1. Foot, torso and Brain
 2. Advanced Positioning and animations
 3. Advanced BUttons with Javascript
 4. Update your style with JQuery